hpluska/APCompSciA/projects/TextStatistics/README.md

 # Your Tasks

 - [ ] Begin a project in NetBeans called TextStatistics
-- [ ] Locate the TextStatistics and ProcessText class in the "stubs" folder of this project folder [https://github.com/hpluska/TimberlineCS/blob/master/APCSA/Project3/Stubs](https://github.com/hpluska/TimberlineCS/blob/master/APCSA/Project3/Stubs/)
+- [ ] Locate the TextStatistics and ProcessText class in the "stubs" folder of this project folder [https://github.com/hpluska/APCompSciA/tree/master/projects/TextStatistics/stubs](https://github.com/hpluska/APCompSciA/tree/master/projects/TextStatistics/stubs)
 - [ ] Save the TextStatistics and ProcessText class and place it in your NetBeans project folder
+- [ ] Locate the etext folder in the "stubs" folder of this project folder [https://github.com/hpluska/APCompSciA/tree/master/projects/TextStatistics/stubs](https://github.com/hpluska/APCompSciA/tree/master/projects/TextStatistics/stubs)
+- [ ] Download the etext folder and place it in your NetBeans project folder
 - [ ] Begin by implementing ProcessText.
 You can ignore the command-line arguments to start.
 Just hard-code a file name so you can test your TextStatistics class as you write it.
 Create a File object and check to see that the file actually exists.
   * If the file does exist, your program will create a TextStatistics object for that file and print out the statistics for the file to the console.
   * If the file does not exist, a meaningful error message needs to be printed to the user.